 While I do consider photography an art, I don’t think of myself as an artist.
 I tend to be too analytical for that.
 Maybe an “Image Capture Engineer” ;) ?
 I rarely shoot for “feeling”, but more often for something others might not see.
 Or just to capture a moment in time.

-I have only been “into” digital photography for about three years now after many, many years (35+) shooting up lots of film.
+I have only been “into” digital photography for a few years now after many, many years (35+) shooting up lots of film.
 While photography is no longer how I make a living (being a Quality Engineer for a medical device company pays much better), I still like to shoot and share.

 I like to shoot the objects you see everyday, but maybe from a slightly different angle.
 Or focus a little closer on something you might ordinarily overlook.
 Instead of the big picture, I might focus on the little things in that picture.
 Anybody can shoot a building; I want to shoot what is unique about that building.